kmccalltech/osticket-config/README.md

     <img height="80%" width="80%" alt="Screenshot" src="https://i.imgur.com/q28iSCy.png" />

   </p>
-  <P>Heres a few help topics that I created.</P>
+  <P> Here are a few help topics that I created.</P>

 **This completes our configuration lab.
-See the Ticket Lifecycle Simulation lab next!**
+Next will be the Ticket Response Lab, see you there!**